Superstar Angélique Kidjo sings at the 1000th Tiny Desk — and speaks from her heart

 This interview has been edited for length and clarity.

-What was is like performing for the 1,000th episode of NPR's Tiny Desk?
+What was it like performing for the 1,000th episode of NPR's Tiny Desk?

 I'm speechless.
 I've always been a listener to the Tiny Desk Concerts.
 They show that there's more than just American musicians we have to focus on.
 The Tiny Desk Concerts bring the whole world into this tiny place where you can make miracles and wonder.